Name: Carved Wood Dolls by Floyd Bell – 1978 to the present

 “The doll in red is a casting from Crissenda, my UFDC club doll; 18” tall, cloth body, wire armature.
 The doll in purple [print] is an original carving.”

-In this final photo, Floyd Bell poses with a 25-inch one-of-a-kind doll named Sherry.
+In this final photo, Floyd Bell poses with a 25-inch one-of-a-kind doll named Jennifer.
 This doll has a hand-carved mahogany head, a mohair wig, painted facial features, and a composition body.
-Sherry wears a vintage dress.
+Jennifer wears a vintage dress.